akpmohan07/my-masters/cryptography/exam/QuestionGroupByTopicAndYear.md

 ### **1(b) [10 Marks]**

-“Compare and contrast the Data Encryption Standard (DES) and the Advanced Encryption Standard (AES) with respect to the following (use diagrams if necessary):
+Compare and contrast the Data Encryption Standard (DES) and the Advanced Encryption Standard (AES) with respect to the following (use diagrams if necessary):
-• Encryption algorithm
+- Encryption algorithm
-• Decryption algorithm
+- Decryption algorithm
-• Block size
+- Block size
-• Key size
+- Key size
-• Number of rounds
+- Number of rounds
-• Robustness against attacks”
+- Robustness against attacks

 ### **1(c) [5 Marks]**